A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: Astrophysical Implications

-where $v$ denotes the jet velocity, $c$ is the speed of light, and $\sigma$ is the magnetization parameter characterizing the fraction of kinetic energy converted into Poynting flux.
-Thus, microquasars in high-accretion states, with relativistic jets of mechanical power $L_{\rm K} \gtrsim 10^{39}~\rm erg \, s^{-1}$ and moderate magnetization ($\sigma \gtrsim 0.1$), can in principle accelerate protons to energies exceeding $\sim 10$~PeV.
+where $v$ is the jet velocity, $c$ is the speed of light, and $\sigma$ is the magnetization parameter characterizing the fraction of kinetic energy converted into Poynting flux.
+Thus, microquasars in high-accretion states, with relativistic jets of mechanical power $L_{\rm K} \gtrsim 10^{39}~\mathrm{erg,s^{-1}}$ and moderate magnetization ($\sigma \gtrsim 0.1$), can in principle accelerate protons to energies exceeding $\sim 10~\mathrm{PeV}$.

-Recent detections of diffuse UHE $\gamma$-ray emission in the vicinity of several powerful Galactic microquasars \citep{HAWC_SS433,HESS_SS433,HAWK_V4641Sgr,HESS_V4641Sgr,LHAASO_mQSOs} place microquasars firmly within the growing class of Galactic PeVatron candidates.
-In the case of the most powerful system in the Galaxy, SS~433, the multi-TeV emission exhibits a pronounced energy-dependent morphology \citep{HESS_SS433}, which is most naturally explained by inverse Compton scattering of relativistic electrons.
+Recent detections of diffuse UHE $\gamma$-ray emission associated with several powerful Galactic microquasars \citep{HAWC_SS433,HESS_SS433,HAWK_V4641Sgr,HESS_V4641Sgr,LHAASO_mQSOs} place these systems firmly among the growing class of Galactic PeVatron candidates.
+In the case of the most powerful system in the Galaxy, SS~433, the multi-TeV emission exhibits a pronounced energy-dependent morphology \citep{HESS_SS433}, which is best explained by IC scattering of relativistic electrons. explained by IC scattering of relativistic electrons.
+However, the detection by LHAASO of UHE $\gamma$ rays extending beyond $100~\mathrm{TeV}$ \citep{LHAASO_mQSOs} indicates the presence of an additional high-energy emission component that is difficult to reconcile with a purely leptonic origin and instead favors hadronic processes.
+Even more compelling is the detection of $\gamma$ rays with energies well above $100~\mathrm{TeV}$ from V4641~Sgr \citep{LHAASO_mQSOs}, which is challenging to explain within standard inverse Compton scenarios.

 Meanwhile, the detection by LHAASO of UHE $\gamma$ rays extending beyond $100~\mathrm{TeV}$ \citep{LHAASO_mQSOs} indicates the presence of an additional high-energy emission component that is difficult to reconcile with a purely leptonic origin and more naturally points to hadronic processes.
-Even more compelling is the detection of $\gamma$ rays with energies well above $100~\mathrm{TeV}$ from V4641~Sgr \citep{LHAASO_mQSOs}, which is extremely difficult to accommodate within any reasonable inverse Compton framework.
+Even more compelling is the detection of $\gamma$ rays with energies well above $100~\mathrm{TeV}$ from V4641~Sgr \citep{LHAASO_mQSOs}, which is difficult to accommodate within any reasonable inverse Compton framework.